ketralnis/secrets/DESIGN.md

 Creating or rotating a service involves fetching each grantee's public keys, encrypting the secret to them, and uploading to the server only that encrypted data.
 Similarly, granting access to an existing service involves an existing grantee of that service.

-Once a user has seen the password to an external service, they can't "unknow" it.
-So there is no way to simply remove a grant: you must rotate the password (actually change the password on the external service, and update the grants) while withholding the new value from that user.
+Once a user has seen the password to an external service, they can't unknow it.
+So there is no way to simply remove a grant: you must rotate the password (change the password on the external service, and update the grants) while withholding the new value from that user.
 For this reason, disabling a user (`secrets-server fire`) won't succeed until the given user holds no grants which can only be achieved by rotating every password they know.

 # `PeerInfo`